denfrost/AudioSpline/README.md

 Win 32, Win 64, MacOS, Playstation 4 and Xbox one.

 ### How to install the Plugin
 After you download the repository, extract the zip archive.
+Your Project can be either a C++ Project or a Blueprint Project.
 Copy the folders "AudioSplinePlugin" into the "Plugins" folder of your UE4 project.
 If you don’t have a Plugins folder in your project folder yet, just create one.
 ![](Documentation/Images/Image09.PNG)
 You will be able to see it in the Editor only if you toggle the "Show Plugin Content" on the "View Options".